 Eight years and one month earlier, a reactor in the United States of America partially melted down.
 The fact that the accident in Three Mile Island, located in Dauphin County, Pennsylvania, was not a lot worse had to do with pure luck.
-As it turned out, major disasters in NPPs did not happen every one million, but every seven years.
+As it turned out, major disasters in NPPs did not happen every one million, but every eight years.
 Still, governments all over the world ignored this slight difference, and many still do today.

 Thirty-two years after the Three Mile Island accident, and 25 years after the disaster in Chernobyl, Angela Merkel switched on her TV set.
 As the Chancellor of the Federal Republic of Germany, a pretty demanding job, she did not really have the time to watch soap operas.
 What Mrs. Merkel watched on March 11th, 2011, was disturbing, to say the least.
 The former Environment Minister witnessed explosions and meltdowns in as many as three reactors.
 So, instead of one meltdown in one million years, there were a total of four and a half of them in 32 years.